-“Your uncle Tanner will be stopping in.
+Her father entered the room.
+“Hey kiddo, your uncle Tanner will be stopping in.
 His layover was longer than he thought; flights canceled to Europe and all.”

 Philip smiled, a smile that turned down on the ends.
-He looked down at the blanket stretched tightly over her legs, unwrinkled as if ironed to the chair.
+Marlene turned her chair to face him.
+He looked down at the blanket stretched tightly across her thin legs as if ironed overtop.

-Philip combed his fingers through his hair, “it’s not so great, he designs dams, that’s all,” then rolled his eyes.
-“Some of those places are dreadful.
+Philip combed his fingers through his hair, “It’s not so great, he builds dams, that’s all.
+Some of those places are dreadful.
 You’re safe and comfortable here.”

 “No!”
-Philip shouted, then caught himself.
-“I’m sorry… I meant—”
+Philip shouted, then stopped himself.
+“I’m sorry.
+I meant—”

 “Since Mom died?”
 Marlene interrupted.

-“We’ll wait in the living room,” Philip said, “he’ll be here soon.”
+“We’ll wait in the living room,” Philip said.
+“He’ll be here soon.”

 “Tanner… How’s it going?”
-He asked dry-throated.
+He asked with a dry throat.

-“Hello, Phil,” his eyes shifted to Marlene.
+“Hello, Phil.”
+Tanner’s eyes shifted to Marlene.